Oushesh/Impact_Nexus005/readme_suggestions.md

 ## Airbyte:

-   Why airbyte and no standard development of endpoint?
-Well for building endpoints that connect a source data source to another, airbyte provides no code tool and avoid replication of same process like auth, json payload schema and pagination.
-Airbyte has it all and it's faster to develop this way.
+   1. Why airbyte and no standard development of endpoint if only data connectors are needed?
+   Well for building endpoints that connect a source data source to another destination (example Google query or aws s3 to postgres sql).

+   Engineers save lots of time avoid repetitive tasks like Schema definition, pagination, payload, auth, etc..

+   Example of oekobautdat (a really important dataset for ESG metrics) set data downloader as shown by Airbyte Connector.

+   2. The second big advantage of Airbyte is that it has built-in Data built- tools (DBT) which is a fantastic innovation treating data (sql or table data) as modular components and reused.

+    (Check my first diagram on the services)
 ![Airbyte_Connector](docs/airbyte_connector.gif)

 ## Further Development: